Last updated: 181231… 201120

 Weapons: As thief, plus lasso, staff, blow gun (DF).

 The primary functions of a thief-acrobat are: tightrope walking, pole vaulting, jumping, and tumbling.
 In addition to these functions, the thief-acrobat retains the abilities to improve: move silently, hide in shadows, hear noise, climb walls, and read languages.
 This program of gymnastics precludes any further progress in the following skills: pick pockets, find/remove/set traps, open locks, and backstab.
 Ended skills max at 6th level (dexterity 16) to 8th level (dexterity 18).
-A thief-acrobat also gains the ability to decipher magical writings and utilize scrolls at 10th level, just as regular thieves.
+A thief-acrobat retains the ability to decipher magical writings and utilize scrolls at 10th level, just as regular thieves.

 Backstab is more villainous than carnival, and more similar to the other lost abilities.

 Tightrope walking assumes that the character will use this means to cross from place to place.
 This skill allows ascent up a rope or beam up to a 45-degree angle or descent at a slightly steeper angle, all while upright and with hands free (in general).
 Movement is 60’ per round.
 If the distance is greater than 60’, then additional checks must be made for each additional 60′.
 A 6th level thief-acrobat has a 75% chance of success, improving 5% per level.
 Moderate winds decrease the chance of success by 10%, strong winds by 20%.
 In strong, gusty wind conditions there is always a 5% chance of failure.
 In non-windy conditions, a balance pole increases the chance of success by 10%.
 Failure means that the thief-acrobat falls, taking damage accordingly.
 Those characters who are not thief-acrobats can walk a tightrope at a base 20% chance, and move no faster than 30’ per round.

 The world record for pole vaulting is 20′, in a world without magic, monks falling any distance, and in general heroes of old.
 Yet a 23rd level thief-acrobat can’t even tie that record?
 Average high school competitors can pole vault 12′.
 In a world when the thief can climb most obstacles, pole vaulting is of even less utility.